OBenner/data-engineering-interview-questions/dwha.md

 [Table of Contents](#Data-Warehousing-Architecture)

 ## What are Semi additive and Factless Facts?
-Semi-Additive: Semi-additive facts are facts that can be summed up for some of the dimensions in the fact table, but not the others.
+Semi-Additive: Semi-additive facts are facts that can be summed up for some dimensions in the fact table, but not the others.
 For example:
 Current_Balance and Profit_Margin are the facts.
 Current_Balance is a semi-additive fact, as it makes sense to add them up for all accounts (what's the total current balance for all accounts in the bank?), but it does not make sense to add them up through time (adding up all current balances for a given account for each day of the month does not give us any useful information A factless fact table captures the many-to-many relationships between dimensions, but contains no numeric or textual facts.
 They are often used to record events or coverage information.
 Common examples of factless fact tables include: